Flight interruptions and airport closures suck.

 - Reconfirm your flights

-- Make believe your flight was just cancelled, and do this:
+- Make-believe your flight was just canceled, and do this:

 - Go online and print alternate flights going to your destination,

 - Both non-stop and with connections,

 - List your 1st, 2nd and 3rd choice

 - Write down all important phone numbers for:

 - Pack light — Can you fit everything in a Rolly and a carry-on? (so you can switch planes on the run and avoid checked baggage issues) You would be stunned at what you can get in a carry-on if you pack right